-Our staff, including a DAN!
-Clinician, Neurodevelopmental Optometrist, and Neuropsychologist, serve patients with disorders including, but not limited to:
+Our staff, including a neurodevelopmental optometrist, a vision therapist, neurosensory specialists, R.N.’s and L.P.N.’s, and diagnostic technicians, serve patients with disorders including, but not limited to:

-Dizziness, Vertigo, Chronic Headaches, Migraines, Dyslexia, Sensory Integration Disorders, Post-Concussion and Head Injury, Fibromyalgia, Chronic Pain Disorders, ADD/ADHD and Autistic Spectrum Disorders.
+Dizziness, Vertigo, Chronic Headaches, Migraines, Dyslexia, Sensory Integration Disorders, Post-Concussion and Head Injury, ADD/ADHD and Autistic Spectrum Disorders.

 "I have suffered with migraines for at least eight years, and it was to the point of them controlling my life.
 I came upon information about the NeuroSensory Center, and made an appointment.
 It has been one of the best experiences within the medical field that I have had.
 For the first time, I felt that someone was actually listening to me.
 A combination of (psycho)therapy, dietary changes, biofeedback, and positive support seems to have significantly decreased my migraines.
 I feel healthier today than I have felt in years."